okta/workflows-templates/workflows/get_membership_and_application_counts_for_an_okta_/readme.md

-# Get Membership and Application Counts for an Okta Group"
+# Get Membership and Application Counts for an Okta Group

 ## Overview